Why Modularity is a Gamechanger for the Software-Defined VehicleJune 26, 2023

 Based on the current vehicle architecture, it can take months for a new feature to be added.
-This is because there are often dozens of different ECU suppliers for a single vehicle with each supplier using their own software.
+This is because each vehicle is made up of multiple ECUs from dozens of suppliers, with each supplier using their own software stack.
 Any required maintenance or update involves changing the entire system - a logistical and managerial nightmare.

-The faster new features can be brought to market, the more drivers can benefit from unique customizations as well as over-the-air updates that will no longer be measured in quarters or years of waiting and require a trip to the garage.
+The faster new features can be brought to market, the more drivers benefit from unique customizations as well as over-the-air updates that will no longer be measured in quarters or years of waiting and require a trip to the garage.
 Automakers will be able to stay ahead of the competition with fast updates and keep their customers happy.

-Benefit #2: Increased Vehicle PotentialModularization will allow OEMs to offer simple base models with a variety of exciting personalized add-ons that customers can choose in order to create their dream vehicle.
-Instead of producing a number of different models, each with its own set of features, customers can choose what to add on after purchase (much like buying apps on a smartphone) as new features are developed or as their needs change.
+Modularization allows OEMs to offer simple base models with a variety of exciting personalized add-ons for customers to design their dream vehicle.
+Instead of producing a number of different models, each with its own set of features, customers can choose what to add on after purchase (much like buying apps on a smartphone) as new features are launched or their needs change.

-Benefit #3: The Use of DataOngoing customer engagement is the key to repeat sales in most industries, especially in automotive.
+Ongoing customer engagement is the key to repeat sales in most industries, especially in automotive.
 In fact, fostering the customer-brand relationship can result in a closing rate of 75% on future sales.
-The introduction of SDVs will increase the importance of customer engagement, as frequent software updates and added customization will be an indefinite part of the ongoing interaction between OEMs and drivers.
+SDVs will increase customer engagement as frequent software updates will be an integral part of the ongoing relationship between OEMs and drivers.

 Businesses value quality over quantity.
-The quality of customer-brand engagement and the driver-behavior and preferences data collected by the SDV will provide OEMs with valuable information that will help ensure that future apps and new developments fit the needs and behaviors of the drivers.
+The quality of customer-brand engagement and the driver-behavior and preferences data collected by the SDV will provide OEMs with valuable information that will help ensure that future apps and new developments fit the needs and behaviors of drivers.
 This data collected by the car is automatically stored in large data lakes that are accessible (with certain privacy restrictions in place) to manufacturers, engineers, and others to use specifically for improving the design of their products.